stampit-org/stampit/README.md

 Consider this a developer preview.
 Stampit is in production use right now, but there may be severe bugs.
 Please add bug reports and contribute fixes if you are able.

 Known blocking issues:
-* `stampit.state()` is not instance safe in the current version.
-The last known working version was just v0.2.3.
+* Not working in IE8

 ## Features